How Are You Building Your Marketing Emails? A Guide to Templates, Editors, and Agencies

 2. What You See Is What You Get (WYSIWYG) editors

-These email builders or editors require less HTML and CSS knowledge than templates, but most platforms aren’t user-friendly or easy to pick up, which means the end result isn’t going to be representative of your brand.
+These email builders or editors require less HTML and CSS knowledge than templates, but most are far from user-friendly and make it difficult to achieve the look and feel of your brand.

 This is essentially a one-size-fits-all approach, but people in your organization have different email needs—consider a field marketing manager sending heavily segmented emails, compared to an internal HR team sending a company-wide newsletter.

-The main stumbling blocks with WYSIWYG editors is that it's difficult to test, since code can easily be broken.
-You also need to perform rendering tests per email.
+The main stumbling block with WYSIWYG editors is that they're susceptible to breaking your output.
 In general, the code gets pretty messy, making it hard to modify your emails for personalization, feeds, and other elements after it’s built.
 In other words, there are limitations to what you can and can't change.

-Lastly, there are no enforced brand constraints within WYSIWYG editors, so just like with templates, users could disregard brand guidelines.
+Lastly, there are no enforced brand constraints within WYSIWYG editors, so just like with templates, users are free to disregard brand guidelines.

 Outsourcing creation completely is a popular option, especially for brands that can afford it.